how we work

 Research that Matters

-Education Matters, Inc., a not-for-profit, tax-exempt firm located in Cambridge, Massachusetts, was incorporated in October 1984.
-For the past twenty-one years, members of the firm have conducted qualitative evaluations and applied research studies pertinent to issues of school reform, teaching, learning, and learning to teach.
-Members of the firm are particularly interested in pursuing studies that help improve maid service nyc schooling for students who are not well-served in our public schools.
+Education Matters, Inc., a not-for-profit, tax-exempt firm located in Cambridge, Massachusetts and with an office in Seattle, WA, was incorporated in October 1984.
+For the past nineteen years, members of the firm have conducted qualitative evaluations and applied research studies pertinent to issues of school reform, teaching, learning, and learning to teach.
+Members of the firm are particularly interested in pursuing studies that help improve schooling for students who are not well-served in our public schools.

 Education Matters designs and implements evaluations that can be used to strengthen teaching and learning and other aspects of educational practice and school reform.
 To this end, our evaluations include close attention to instructional and leadership capacity-building and involve educators who work at all levels of the schools and school systems.
 We strive to be responsive to our funders' need for information, while keeping in mind that the primary audience for our written reports and other forms of feedback is the set of educational practitioners who are trying to improve teaching, learning, and administrative practice.

 Have you ever wondered how to do Facebook ads?
 If so, you’re in luck, because I’m going to show you how to successfully create and run Facebook ads in the simplest way possible!
 Whether you want to make your business grow or just promote your cause, Facebook ads can help you achieve your goals.
 Let’s begin!
 Facebook is a great place to promote your business, but many businesses shy away from using it.
 If you have considered Facebook advertising in any capacity, it may be because you’re not sure what Facebook advertising actually is.
 In a nutshell, Facebook ads allow companies to display their content in front of targeted groups of users on Facebook.
 It does so through either text or image advertisements that are shown within people’s newsfeeds or when they visit pages or profiles.